UnNamedPerson/CIS-242-HW7-Final-Project/README.md

 # CIS-242-HW7-Final-Project

-TOKOPANDAI PROJECT
+# TOKOPANDAI PROJECT

-Abdullah Alsayari
+# Abdullah Alsayari,
-Matthew Taruno
+# Matthew Taruno,
-Akira Ranjan Sah
+# Akira Ranjan Sah

-Project Overview:
+# Project Overview:
 For this project, we chose to apply the machine learning techniques learned in class to data from a startup called Toko Pandai, based in Indonesia, which literally means “Smart Store.”

 57.4% of Indonesia’s GDP is from the private consumption market.
 In this private consumption market, there are two types of stores: traditional stores (Indonesia has 3.4 million traditional trade stores) and opposed to corporation-owned trade stores (Indonesia has 36000 corporate-owned stores).
 Traditional stores are stored owned by typically poorer individuals who live in smaller villages, they are not corporate owned.
 So these traditional stores are the stores that TokoPandai aims to give power towards and help, so that they may be able to fight and compete against the more systematic, dominant presence of modern trade stores.